mkitt/nodelint.tmbundle/README.md

 ## Maintenance and Update Frequency ##

-Since I personally use this bundle on a daily basis, support in the foreseeable future will happen as frequently as [node.js][node] or [nodelint.js][nodelint] is updated (which seems to be about weekly).
-I do have access to the master repository at [nodelint.js][nodelint] and I tend to make updates to both that repository and this one on Sunday evenings or Monday mornings (MST).
+Since I personally use this bundle on a daily basis, support in the foreseeable future will happen as frequently as [node.js][node] or [nodelint][nodelint] is updated (which seems to be about weekly).
+I do have access to the master repository at [nodelint][nodelint] and I tend to make updates to both that repository and this one on Sunday evenings or Monday mornings (MST).
 If something appears to be broken with latest version of [node.js][node], poke me on [github][mkitt] and I'll try my best to make an update as quick as possible.

 ## Contribute ##